Why Is My Pizza Dough Too Sticky?

 A normal high-hydration dough may feel sticky in the beginning, but it should gradually become smoother, more elastic, and stop sticking to everything around it.
 It should start holding itself together.
 It should resist your hands a bit instead of flowing like batter.
 It may still cling slightly, but it should not be slipping through your fingers.

-A problematic dough is different.
+A weak dough is different.
 It stays runny, tears easily, spreads too fast, and feels impossible to gather into a ball even after proper kneading or resting.
 It may stick to everything, but without any strength underneath.

 This is the moment when people panic too early.
 They judge the dough at its messiest stage, before the flour has fully absorbed the water, before the gluten has had time to organize, and before the dough has had a chance to calm down.